Lyxnn10/chemistry-stuff/Experiments/Reaction-of-sodium-thiosulfate-with-hydrochloric-acid-diagram/README.md

-Reaction of sodium thiosulfate with hydrochloric acid - Python diagrams
+Reaction of sodium thiosulfate with hydrochloric acid - diagrams